nextcloud/documentation/deployment_recommendations/index.rst

    optimal scalability

 * Session Management
-   Local Session management on the application server.
-PHP sessions are stored in /tmp which is mounted as tmpfs. (please add configuration details here)
+   Session management on the application server.
+PHP sessions are stored in a tmpfs mounted at the operating system-specific session storage location.
+You can find out where that is by running ``grep -R 'session.save_path` /etc/php5`` and then add it to the ``/etc/fstab`` file, for example:
+   ``echo "tmpfs /var/lib/php5/pool-www tmpfs defaults,noatime,mode=1777 0 0"
+   >> /etc/fstab``.

-* Caching
+* Memory Caching
    A memcache speeds up server performance, and ownCloud supports four memcaches; refer to `Configuring Memory Caching`_ for information on selecting and configuring a memcache.

 * Storage
-   An off-the-shelf NFS solution should be used.
-Examples are IBM Elastic Storage or RedHat CEPH.
+   Use an off-the-shelf NFS solution, such as IBM Elastic Storage or RedHat Ceph.

 * ownCloud Edition
    Enterprise Edition.
 (See `ownCloud Server or Enterprise Edition`_ for